 At What Cost, Silence? is a historical novel about a young man grappling with questions of integrity and masculinity.

-More on the background of this novel can be found in my blog which will continually grow:
+More on the background of this novel can be found in my blog:

 “‘At What Cost, Silence?’ is a family saga that transforms the way we see the past, turning over little-known stones of history by focusing on the antebellum world of East Texas.
 This is both an epic novel spanning decades of history, culture and politics, and an intimate, passionate tale of love and morality, rooted deeply in the contradictions and complexities of its many characters.
 Klink has captured it all with great care and compassion and understanding.”

 —Molly Gloss, author of The Hearts of Horses